Hurry Up Mode: Reception

 Hurry Up Mode topped the Japanese Indie Albums chart.
 Reviewing the album for Allmusic, Alexey Eremenko wrote that on Hurry Up Mode Buck-Tick "rip through a set of speedy, sunny, and energetic tunes, riding the power of reverb guitars and those unforgettable '80s big drumbeats," but with a punk vigor.
 Although noting it to be a "musical artifact" of its time, Eremenko praised the album's catchiness, particularly the "addictive" chorus of the title track."
+Motohiro Makaino of Re:minder described "Fly High" as showcasing Hisashi Imai's meticulously crafted melody lines, "For Dangerous Kids" as featuring a ska rhythm, and noted "Romanesque" features reversed drum cymbals.